 Who Is Tucker Charles Roe?

 Tucker Roe purchased the pill on social media, a platform that has increasingly become a marketplace for illicit substances.
-The pill he bought was laced with fentanyl, a drug that is 50 times stronger than heroin and 100 times more potent than morphine.
+The pill he bought contained fentanyl, a drug that is 50 times stronger than heroin and 100 times more potent than morphine.
 Fentanyl is so potent that even a small amount can be lethal, making it extremely dangerous when mixed with other substances or when mistaken for less potent opioids.

 Tucker’s Law (House Bill 3908) In Texas